Studying at UoB Dubai allows me the benefits of attending a leading institution, alongside living in an exciting city like Dubai.

 Additionally, there has been a lot to gain from having a small campus size: a lower student teacher ratio means that I have more time outside of contact hours to meet with professors individually, ask for feedback and have further discussions on modules taught, which has allowed me have a much better relationship with them.

 What has your student experience been like at UoB Dubai?

-The staff and student leaders organize a variety of activities, from cultural events to mini pizza parties!
-On One World day, the student leaders organized an event that allowed students from various countries showcase their cultures with international dishes, activities and music to the entire Academic City community.
-I was able to be a part of this event by representing Nigeria; this opportunity to portray my country as well as learn about others’ goes to show how much UoBD cares about each student’s individual identities and combining these to create a strong global community.
+The staff and student leaders organise a variety of activities, from cultural events to mini pizza parties!
+On One World day, the student leaders organised an event that allowed students from various countries showcase their cultures with international dishes, activities and music to the entire Academic City community.
+I was able to be a part of this event by representing Nigeria; this opportunity to portray my country as well as learn about others’ goes to show how much UoB Dubai cares about each student’s individual identities and combining these to create a strong global community.

 Have you recently moved to UAE?
 How have you settled in?

 I arrived in the UAE at the start of the academic year in October from Nigeria.
 The first few weeks here were the most difficult, as that’s when I found out how much household items really cost!

 Other than that, UoB Dubai was the best place for me to leave the nest and fly into; the professors and other staff are not just there to do their jobs, but also to make you feel comfortable enough to express your thoughts and any worries you may have.